aajanki/yle-dl/README.md

 * `--pipe`            Dump stream to stdout for piping to media player.
 E.g. `yle-dl --pipe URL | vlc -`.

-* `--backend vals`    Downloaders that are tried until one of them succeeds (a comma-separated list).
-Possible values: `adobehdsphp` (download HDS streams using AdobeHDS.php), `youtubedl` (download HDS streams using youtube-dl).

 * `-V, --verbose`     Show verbose debug output

 Type `yle-dl --help` to see the full list of options.

-Any unrecognized options will be relayed to rtmpdump process (when downloading RTMP streams).

 To download through a SOCKS5 proxy, use [tsocks](http://tsocks.sourceforge.net/) or a similar wrapper.